box/box-python-sdk/README.md

 subclass will be returned from all SDK methods that previously returned an instance of the parent.
 See `BaseAPIJSONObjectMeta` and `Translator` to see how the SDK performs dynamic lookups to determine return types.

+# FIPS 140-2 Compliance

+The Python SDK allows the use of FIPS 140-2 validated SSL libraries, such as OpenSSL 3.0.
+However, some actions are required to enable this functionality.

+Currently, the latest distributions of Python default to OpenSSL v1.1.1, which is not FIPS compliant.
+Therefore, if you want to use OpenSSL 3.0 in your network communication, you need to ensure that Python uses a custom SSL library.
+One way to achieve this is by creating a custom Python distribution with the ssl module replaced.

+If you are using JWT for authentication, it is also necessary to ensure that the cryptography library, which is one of the extra dependencies for JWT, uses OpenSSL 3.0.
+To enable FIPS mode for the `cryptography` library, you need to install a FIPS-compliant version of OpenSSL during the installation process of cryptography using the `pip` command.

 # Versions
 We use a modified version of [Semantic Versioning](https://semver.org/) for all changes.
 See [version strategy](VERSIONS.md) for details which is effective from 30 July 2022.